GenderDysphoria/GenderDysphoria.fyi/public/en/managed-dysphoria.md

 - When a video game gives you the option of choosing your gender, you tend to choose differently than your assigned gender.
 This may be accompanied with excuses to defend that choice.
 "It defaulted to male and I didn't care."
 "I don't want to stare at a guy's butt for hours."

-- A preference for literature and film with characters of your true gender, or with characters who break gender norms (Mulan, Little Women).
+- A preference for literature and film with characters of your true gender, or with characters who break gender norms (_Mulan_, _Little Women_).

 - Pornographic outlets which satisfy strong desires or feel more relatable, such as a draw towards gay/lesbian porn, bridal kink, or transformation sequences.